olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 ```

 #### Named imports
-You can import specific operations Using a deep import specifier:
+You can import specific operations using a deep import specifier:
 ```javascript
 import { toHex } from "cyberchef/src/node/index.mjs";
 toHex("Menu a la carte");